Pace222/home-server/INSTALL.md

 ## Directories and Environment Variables

-Choose where to store the services, secrets, and Docker Compose files.
+Choose your domain, and where to store the services, secrets, and Docker Compose files.
 Then set the following environment variables in your shell configuration file (e.g., `~/.bashrc`, `~/.zshrc`):

+- `MY_DOMAIN=`
 - `SERVICES_DIR=`
 - `SECRETS_DIR=`
 - `DOCKERS_DIR=`